BelfrySCAD/BOSL2/tutorials/Distributors.md

 line_of(spacing=(BACK+RIGHT)*20, n=5, p1=[0,0,0]) sphere(d=10);
 ```

-IF you give both `p1=` and `p2=`, you can nail down both the start and endpoints
+If you give both `p1=` and `p2=`, you can nail down both the start and
-of the line of copies:
+endpoints of the line of copies:
 ```openscad-2D
 line_of(p1=[0,100,0], p2=[100,0,0], n=4)
     sphere(d=10);
 ```

-You can also spread copies across a 2D area using the `grid2d()` command:
+The `grid2d()` command will let you spread copies across both the X and Y
+axes at the same time:
 ```openscad-2D
 grid2d(20, n=6) sphere(d=10);
 ```

-The spacing can be separately specified for both the X and Y axes, as can the
+The spacing can be separately specified for both the X and Y axes, as can
-count of rows and columns:
+the count of rows and columns:
 ```openscad-2D
 grid2d([20,30], n=[6,4]) sphere(d=10);
 ```